 Plans to address the 4Es of traffic safety: Engineering, Enforcement, Education, and Emergency Services.
 Some safety issues like vehicles running off of the roadway involve engineering challenges.
 Treating accident injuries involves emergency services issues like improving training for first responders, and ensuring that responders have the right equipment.
 Some safety issues, like texting while driving, involve multiple areas like education, reminding drivers that texting is not worth it, and enforcement, citing drivers for texting while driving.

 Consideration for the safety of all public roads, and all users, including pedestrians and bicyclists.
 New federal regulations have also expanded the SHSP to include tribal roads.

 A program of projects or strategies to reduce or eliminate safety hazards.
 The SHSP is not just a set of goals, developed and forgotten.
 It is a continuous process, with focused teams studying safety problems, searching for answers, and developing programs to improve traffic safety.

 Implementation and evaluation.
-The SHSP Update will include review of the last SHSP and the emphasis or challenge areas developed by that SHSP.
+The SHSP includes review of the last SHSP and the emphasis or challenge areas developed by that SHSP.
 How much have we done to improve traffic safety?
 What strategies worked?
 Which need to be improved?